-Five of the University benchmark metrics are defined by the Center for Measuring University Performance (CMUP) at Arizona State University (ASU).
+Five of the University benchmark metrics are defined by the Center for Measuring University Performance at the University of Massachusetts Amherst and the University of Florida.
 These definitions will be used as a basis for aligning College/Major Unit/Departmental plan outcomes with the university benchmarks.
 The brief definition for each metric, along with the data source, is provided in the University Goal Metrics and Operational Definitions documents.

 10. Where can I get K-State 2025 Summary Visionary Plan brochures?

 1. Why is it important to align our College/Major Unit/Department planning with K-State 2025?

 Realizing the vision of K-State 2025 requires an institutional commitment at all levels.
 This includes a commitment to planning and holding ourselves accountable at the University, College/Major Unit and Departmental levels.
 Everyone at K-State has a role to play in moving K-State toward our goal of becoming a top 50 public research university.
 Achieving this goal will require a concerted and coordinated effort to help us get where we want to be.
 Aligning our university, college or major unit, and departmental plans will facilitate moving forward together as Kansas State University.